LucaSandru/User-Calculator/README.md

-# User-Calculator
+# Project Title

-This project provides basic operations and gives instant results.
+Brief description of what the project does.

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)